-It is open to College members 24 hours a day, and is a popular place to study.
-There are nearly a hundred readers' places, most with an attractive outlook on to Fountain Court or the lawns and trees on the other side of the building.
-The Rawson Reading Area over looking the Rosemary Murray Garden provides comfortable seating for reading in a more relaxed atmosphere, and there is a separate Law Reading Room.
-The IT Resource Centre adjoins the Library, and has twenty computers, including a MAC, connected to the University's public workstation facility (PWF).
-A further computer is located in the Law Reading Room.
+There are a hundred readers' places on three floors, most with an attractive outlook on to Fountain Court or the lawns and trees on the other side of the building.
+The Rawson Reading Area, over-looking the Rosemary Murray Garden, provides comfortable seating for reading and relaxing.